meteor-vue/vue-meteor/README.md

-# Vue integration for Meteor
+# Vue as a Meteor UI layer

 **This project is experimental.**